JenieX/web-development-with-jonas/advanced-css-course/07-grid/README.md

 ### Always name your Grid lines

-Adopting your layout to different devices may require you to change the positions of some Grid item, leading to different columns and rows, which would break your `grid-area` values if the were just numbers.
+Adopting your layout to different devices may require you to change the positions of some Grid item, leading to different columns and rows, which would break your `grid-area` values if they were just numbers.

 ```scss
 .container {